onap/doc/docs/guides/onap-developer/how-to-use-docs/documentation-guide.rst

 change in any source used to build the documentation.

-Authors create source for documents in reStructured Text (RST) that is rendered to HTML and PDF and published on Readthedocs.io.
+Authors create source for documents in reStructured Text (RST) that is rendered to HTML and published on Readthedocs.io.
 The developer Wiki or other web sites can reference these rendered documents directly allowing projects to easily maintain current release documentation.